Skip to main content

 An aerial view of Lake Sammamish with the

-After almost three months and over 8,000 views, it’s time to wind down the Online Open House.
-After March 31, you will be able to continue viewing this product as a resource and fill out the survey on our Public Engagement page.
+After three months and over 8,000 views, we’ve wrapped up the Online Open House.
+You will still be able to continue viewing this product as a resource and fill out the survey on our Public Engagement page.
 Later this spring, we will share a summary of what we heard.

 We appreciate everyone who has filled out a survey and shared questions, suggestions, and contacts for community groups.
 Your responses help us understand your concerns and serve the community better during the project’s design and construction phases.